Seldom-SE/seldom_map_nav/README.md

 ## Future Work

-This crate is currently is maintenance mode, so I'm not currently adding new features.
+This crate is currently in maintenance mode, so I'm not currently adding new features.

 - [ ] Tiles that can be pathed over in certain situations, such as doors
 - [ ] Tiles that cannot be pathed over, but do not need clearance generated, such as holes